cern-mig/python-simplevisor/docs/configuration.rst

 - blank lines are ignored
 - file inclusion with <<include relative_file_path.conf>>

+If a certain value is set for a specific feature in both the configuration file and the command line then the command line has the priority.

 You can find a configuration example in the examples directory called::

     simplevisor.conf.example